-1. Introduction
+1.Introduction

-Progressively, healthcare organizations are becoming aware of the significance of transforming organizational culture in order to improve patient safety.
-Growing interest in safety culture has been accompanied by the need for evaluation tools focused on the cultural aspects of policies of safety measures development efforts.
-Safety culture evaluation could be utilized as a tool for improving patient safety.
-It could also describe the characteristics of culture appraisal tools presently available and discusses their current and potential uses, including brief examples from healthcare organizations that have undertaken such evaluation.
-(Odd Cathrine, et al., (2007).
+Increasingly, healthcare organizations are becoming aware of the significance of transforming organizational culture in order to improve patient safety.
+Growing interest in safety culture has been accompanied by the need for assessment tools focused on the cultural aspects ofl patient safety development efforts.
+Safety culture assessment could be utilized as a tool for improving patient safety.
+It could also describe the characteristics ofl culture appraisal tools presently available and discusses their current and potential uses, including brief examples from healthcare organizations that have undertaken such assessments.
+(Olivw, 2013).

-An aspect of practice in job-related and environmental health nursing has greatly expanded with increased emphasis on health promotion and health protection services.
-Many factors have predisposed the evolution of occupational health practice.
+Occupational and environmental health has greatly expanded with increased emphasis on health promotion and health protection services.
+Many factors have influenced the evolution of occupational health practice.
 Among them are the changing population and workforce, the introduction of new chemicals and work processes into the work environment, increased work demands, technological advances and regulatory mandates, increased focus on illness/injury prevention, and a rise in health care costs and workers' compensation claims.
-(Sullmaby, 2015).
+(Frenky, et al., (2007).

-According to Duffy, et al., (2011)., timely reporting of occupational exposures to an employee health service is required to ensure appropriate counseling, facilitate prophylaxis or early treatment, and establish legal prerequisites for workers' compensation.
+Kuo .et al., (2006), mentioned that timely reporting of occupational exposures to an employee health service is required to ensure appropriate counseling, facilitate prophylaxis or early treatment, and establish legal prerequisites for workers' compensation.
 Failure to report exposures precludes interventions that could benefit the injured party, placing health care workers at unnecessary risk.
 Information is limited regarding the prevalence of needle stick injuries, the circumstances surrounding them, and the barriers to reporting them.
 We conducted this study to investigate the prevalence and context of needle stick injuries and behavior associated with the reporting of injuries among a large number of surgeons in training.

-Hazards caused by non adherence to universal precautions by the health care providers, statistics reported by the Central Register of Occupational Diseases in Poland indicates that among 314 new cases of occupational diseases in HCWs in 2005, HBV and HCV represented 42.6% of all cases.9 Despite the substantial reduction in HBV infection since vaccination was introduced in 1989, the incidence of HCV hepatitis in Poland is still on the increase in this occupational group.
-(Rapiti, et al., 2005).
+Tribulations caused by non-adherence to universal precautions by the health care providers, statistics reported by the Central Register of Occupational Diseases in Poland indicates that among 314 new cases of occupational diseases in HCWs in 2005, HBV and HCV represented 49.5% of all cases.
+Despite the substantial reduction in HBV infection since vaccination was introduced in 1989, the incidence of HCV hepatitis in Poland is still on the increase in this occupational group.
+(Rgpeti, et al., 2005).